Scottrock/ZenSwingWallet/README.md

 2. Building from source code

-   As a start you need to clone the zclassic-swing-wallet-ui Git repository:
+   As a start you need to clone the zen-swing-wallet-ui Git repository:
    ```
    user@ubuntu:~/build-dir$ git clone https://github.com/vaklinov/zclassic-swing-wallet-ui.git
    ```
    Change the current directory:
    ```
-   user@ubuntu:~/build-dir$ cd zclassic-swing-wallet-ui/
+   user@ubuntu:~/build-dir$ cd zen-swing-wallet-ui/
    ```
    Issue the build command:
    ```
-   user@ubuntu:~/build-dir/zclassic-swing-wallet-ui$ ant -buildfile ./src/build/build.xml
+   user@ubuntu:~/build-dir/zen-swing-wallet-ui$ ant -buildfile ./src/build/build.xml
    ```
-   This takes a few seconds and when it finishes, it builds a JAR file `./build/jars/ZClassicSwingWalletUI.jar`.
+   This takes a few seconds and when it finishes, it builds a JAR file `./build/jars/ZenSwingWalletUI.jar`.
    You need to make this file executable:
    ```
-   user@ubuntu:~/build-dir/zclassic-swing-wallet-ui$ chmod u+x ./build/jars/ZClassicSwingWalletUI.jar
+   user@ubuntu:~/build-dir/zen-swing-wallet-ui$ chmod u+x ./build/jars/ZenSwingWalletUI.jar
    ```
-   At this point the build process is finished the built GUI wallet program is the JAR file `./build/jars/ZClassicSwingWalletUI.jar`
+   At this point the build process is finished the built GUI wallet program is the JAR file `./build/jars/ZenSwingWalletUI.jar`

-3. Installing the built ZClassic GUI wallet
+3. Installing the built Zen GUI wallet

    3.1.
 If you have built ZClassic from source code:

-   Assuming you have already built from source code [ZClassic](http://zclassic.org) in directory `/home/user/zclassic/src` (for example - this is the typical build dir. for ZClassic v1.0.5) which contains the command line tools `zcash-cli` and `zcashd` you need to take the created file `./build/jars/ZClassicSwingWalletUI.jar` and copy it to diretcory `/home/user/zclassic/src` (the same dir. that contains `zcash-cli` and `zcashd`).
+   Assuming you have already built from source code [ZEN](https://zencash.io/) in directory `/home/user/zen/src` (for example - this is the typical build dir. for Zen RC2) which contains the command line tools `zen-cli` and `zend` you need to take the created file `./build/jars/ZenSwingWalletUI.jar` and copy it to diretcory `/home/user/zen/src` (the same dir. that contains `zen-cli` and `zend`).
 Example copy command:
    ```
-   user@ubuntu:~/build-dir/zclassic-swing-wallet-ui$ cp ./build/jars/ZClassicSwingWalletUI.jar /home/user/zclassic/src
+   user@ubuntu:~/build-dir/zen-swing-wallet-ui$ cp ./build/jars/ZenSwingWalletUI.jar /home/user/zen/src
    ```

-4. Running the installed ZClassic GUI wallet
+4. Running the installed Zen GUI wallet

-   Before running the GUI you need to start zcashd (e.g. `zcashd --daemon`).
+   Before running the GUI you need to start zend (e.g. `zend --daemon`).
 The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool (e.g. file manager).
-   Assuming you have already installed [ZClassic](http://zclassic.org) and the GUI Wallet `ZClassicSwingWalletUI.jar` in directory `/home/user/zclassic/src` one way to run it from command line is:
+   Assuming you have already installed [ZEN](https://zencash.io/) and the GUI Wallet `ZenSwingWalletUI.jar` in directory `/home/user/zen/src` one way to run it from command line is:
    ```
-   user@ubuntu:~/build-dir/zclassic-swing-wallet-ui$ java -jar /home/user/zclassic/src/ZClassicSwingWalletUI.jar
+   user@ubuntu:~/build-dir/zen-swing-wallet-ui$ java -jar /home/user/zen/src/ZenSwingWalletUI.jar
    ```
-   If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZClassicSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
+   If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZenSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
-   This will start the ZClassic GUI wallet.
+   This will start the Zen GUI wallet.

 ### Donations accepted
+This release has been cloned from Vaklinov's zclassic-swing-wallet-ui All development and work has come from that source.
+The originators statement is as follows:
 This project is non-commercial in nature and developed by volunteers.
 If you find the GUI Wallet useful, please consider making a donation for its further development.
 Your contribution matters!
 Donations are accepted at ZClassic Z address: